 The document states Hunt's mother said her son was arrested back in January for an intoxicated domestic incident.

-A witness of that fight told authorities Hunt threatened his mother and everyone in the home saying, "I want everyone dead and I'm going to kill you.""I want everyone dead and I'm going to kill you." - Darrien Hunt
+A witness of that fight told authorities Hunt threatened his mother and everyone in the home saying, "I want everyone dead and I'm going to kill you."

 The document states Hunt's mother said her son was required to undergo a psychological evaluation after the arrest but she wasn't aware of those results.